Paterson, New Jersey: Establishment

 In 1791, Alexander Hamilton (1755/57–1804), first United States Secretary of the Treasury, helped found the Society for Establishing Useful Manufactures (S.U.M.), which helped encourage the harnessing of energy from the Great Falls of the Passaic River to secure economic independence from British manufacturers.
-The society founded Paterson, which became the cradle of the Industrial Revolution in America.
+The society founded Paterson, which became the cradle of the Industrial Revolution in the United States.
 Paterson was named for William Paterson, statesman, signer of the Constitution and Governor of New Jersey, who signed the 1792 charter that established the Town of Paterson.

 Architect, engineer and city planner Pierre L'Enfant (1754–1825), who had earlier developed the initial plans for Washington, D.C., was the first planner for the S.U.M. project.
 His plan proposed to harness the power of the Great Falls through a channel in the rock and an aqueduct.
 The society's directors felt he was taking too long and was over budget; he was replaced by Peter Colt, who used a less complicated reservoir system to get the water flowing to factories in 1794.
 Eventually, Colt's system developed some problems and a scheme resembling L'Enfant's original plan was used after 1846.

 Paterson was originally formed as a township from portions of Acquackanonk Township on April 11, 1831, while the area was still part of Essex County.
 It became part of the newly created Passaic County on February 7, 1837, and was incorporated as a city on April 14, 1851, based on the results of a referendum held that day.
 The city was reincorporated on March 14, 1861.